sabine/ocaml.org/data/tutorials/language/4ad_03_polymorphic_variants.md

 A type like this needs to be defined and given a name before it can be used, and only the constructors you explicitly list here are part of the type.
 In this example, the constructors are `Hello` and `Goodbye`.

 Polymorphic variants can be defined as values without defining a type upfront.
-A polymorphic variant constructor is always prefixed with a backtick:
+A polymorphic variant constructor always begins with a backtick (`` ` ``):
 ```ocaml
 # `Hello
 - : [> `Hello ] = `Hello